makrai/notes/levin05-argument-RappaportHovav.md

 # 5 The mapping from lexical semantics to syntax 131

 * two hypotheses about which facets of event structure are preserved
-* mapping ... preserves
+* mapping preserves
-  * equivalence classes of arguments or predicates [or]
+  * equivalence classes of arguments or predicates or
   * prominence relations in the event structure

 ## Equivalence class preservation constraints